 The Company's ability to continue as a going concern is dependent upon its ability to generate profitable operations from its coal processing business.
-The coal processing business sales are substantially derived from very few customers, and as a result, the Company is economically dependent on these customers (Note 18).
+The coal processing business sales are substantially derived from a very few customers, and as a result, the Company is economically dependent on these customers (Note 17).
 The Company is dependent on the operating cash flows from its coal processing business and the financial support of its shareholders and related parties to finance its operations and to discharge liabilities in the normal course of business.
-Loss of a customer or reduced sales to a customer may have a material adverse effect on the Company's financial condition.
+Loss of a customer or reduced sales from a customer may have a material adverse effect on the Company's financial condition.

-The Company has working capital of \$10,642,075 as at January 31, 2025 (2024 - \$10,011,192).
+The Company has working capital of CAN\$10,621,518 as at April 30, 2025 (2024 - CAN\$10,011,191).
 Management believes that the Company has sufficient cash resources to meet its obligations for at least 12 months from the end of the reporting period.